-Living trusts are an important estate planning tool for individuals, married couples, domestic partners, couples who choose not to get married, and those couples who cannot legally marry.
+Living trusts are important for individuals, married couples, domestic partners, couples who choose not to get married, and those couples who cannot legally marry.
 A living trust is a written legal document that is created to hold and manage your assets during life and then distribute those assets to your designated beneficiaries upon your death.
 If you need help with your Living Trust, give us a call to schedule a complimentary appointment.

 A Living Trust avoids probate, saves you money, provides privacy.